 True learning can only take place when children trust in their community and feel free to take social and intellectual risks—sharing a poem with the class, asking for help from a friend, standing up for someone, choosing a difficult essay question.
 The social curriculum is built into all activities and promotes social skill development, multicultural understanding, and community-building.

-Learning in the field provides vital experiences for students to apply their learning in meaningful contexts and to build community.
-Lowell’s eight-acre campus adjacent to Rock Creek Park is an ideal classroom for art activities, stream studies, gardening experiments, weather observation, outdoor building projects, and bird-watching.
-Students also go further afield to take advantage of the DC metro area's historical roots and cultural offerings.
+Learning in the field provides vital experiences for students to apply lessons in context and to build community.
+Lowell’s eight-acre campus adjacent to Rock Creek Park is an ideal classroom for art activities, stream studies, gardening experiments, weather observation, bird-watching, and more.
+Students venture further afield to explore the DC metro area’s historical roots and cultural offerings.

 Theme-based projects at every grade level draw on skills and knowledge from multiple disciplines.
 They require higher-order thinking skills: students analyze, synthesize, debate, critique, and create.
 Choices within the projects give students the opportunity to stretch themselves based on their interests and abilities.
-Read more about the 1st grade's model town unit.
+Read more about the 3rd grade’s Civil Rights unit.

 Lowell School is a private PK-8th grade school located in NW Washington, DC.
 At Lowell students gain the knowledge, skills, and social-emotional literacy to be the bold leaders and creative problem solvers our world needs.